School of Arts

 Cultural Exchanges Festival

-Our BA (Hons) Arts and Festivals Management students organise the Faculty-wide annual Cultural Exchanges festival.
-This nationally acclamied festival has attracted guests such as Germaine Greer, Trevor Nelson, Adele Parks, Janet Street-Porter, Ben Okri, Billy Bragg, Linton Kwesi Johnson, Grayson Perry, Alan Moore, Trevor Nelson, Debbie Issit and Lemn Sissay.
+Our Arts and Festivals Management students organise the annual Cultural Exchanges festival.
+This nationally acclaimed festival has attracted guests such as Germaine Greer, Trevor Nelson, Adele Parks, Janet Street-Porter, Ben Okri, Linton Kwesi Johnson, Grayson Perry, Alan Moore, Debbie Issit and Lemn Sissay.

 Cultural Exchanges festival website